aoneahsan/capacitor-auth-manager/docs/api-reference/error-handling.md

     //   context
     // });
   }

   private showUserMessage(error: AuthError): void {
     const userMessages = {
       'auth/user-cancelled': null, // Don't show message
+      'auth/network-error':
-      'auth/network-error': 'Please check your internet connection and try again.', 'auth/invalid-credential': 'Authentication failed.
+        'Please check your internet connection and try again.', 'auth/invalid-credential': 'Authentication failed.
 Please try again.',
+      'auth/account-exists-with-different-credential':
-      'auth/account-exists-with-different-credential': 'An account with this email already exists.
+        'An account with this email already exists.
 Please use a different sign-in method.', 'auth/token-expired': 'Your session has expired.
-Please sign in again.', 'auth/provider-not-available': 'This sign-in method is not available on your device.', 'auth/provider-disabled': 'This sign-in method is currently unavailable.', 'auth/timeout': 'Sign-in is taking too long.
-Please try again.', 'auth/invalid-configuration': 'There is a configuration issue.
-Please contact support.', 'auth/provider-not-configured': 'This sign-in method is not configured.
-Please contact support.'
+Please sign in again.', 'auth/provider-not-available':
+        'This sign-in method is not available on your device.', 'auth/provider-disabled': 'This sign-in method is currently unavailable.', 'auth/timeout': 'Sign-in is taking too long.
+Please try again.', 'auth/invalid-configuration':
-    };
+        'There is a configuration issue.
+Please contact support.', 'auth/provider-not-configured':
+        'This sign-in method is not configured.
+Please contact support.', };

+    const message =
+      userMessages[error.code] ||
-    const message = userMessages[error.code] || 'An unexpected error occurred.
+      'An unexpected error occurred.
 Please try again.';

     if (message) {
       this.showToast(message);
     }
   }

   private handleAutoActions(error: AuthError): void {
     switch (error.code) {
       case 'auth/token-expired':